-Services that are covered for you What you must pay when you get these services Hearing services (continued) You pay a \$40 copay per visit for specialist exams to diagnose and treat hearing and balance issues.
-Routine hearing exams • Limited to 1 exam every year.
-There is no coinsurance, copayment, or deductible for routine hearing exam.
-Hearing aids Hearing aid fitting and evaluation limited to 1 every year.
-Hearing aid purchases include: 3 follow-up visits within first year of initial fitting date 60-day trial period from date of fitting 60 batteries per year per aid (3-year supply) 3-year manufacturer repair warranty 1-time replacement coverage for lost, stolen or damaged hearing aid (deductible may apply per aid) There is no coinsurance, copayment, or deductible for hearing aids and services.
-We will only pay up to a total of \$500 for these services per year.
-You pay the amount that exceeds this allowance.
-You must obtain your routine hearing exam, hearing aids, and fitting from a NationsHearing provider.
-NationsHearing offers a wide selection of hearing aids from all major manufacturers.
-Please contact NationsHearing at (877) 241-4736 (TTY:711), to schedule an appointment.
+What you must pay when you get Services that are covered for you these services Federal holidays, NationsHearing will record messages and promptly return all calls within 24 hours.
+Hearing aids There is no coinsurance, copayment, or deductible for Hearing aids. hearing aids and services.
+Hearing aid fitting and evaluation limited to 1 every We will only pay up to a total of year. \$500 for these services per year.
+Hearing aid purchases include: You pay the amount that exceeds 3 follow-up visits within first year of initial fitting this allowance. date 60-day trial period from date of fitting 60 batteries per year per aid (3-year supply) 3-year manufacturer repair warranty 1-time replacement coverage for lost, stolen or damaged hearing aid (deductible may apply per aid) NationsHearing offers a wide selection of hearing aids from all major manufacturers.
 Please contact NationsHearing to learn more about your hearing aid benefit by phone at (877) 241-4736 (TTY:711).
 NationsHearing is available Monday through Friday, 8 a.m. to 8 p.m., Eastern time.
 On Saturdays, Sundays and Federal holidays, NationsHearing will record messages and promptly return all calls within 24 hours.

-Help with certain chronic conditions

-If you have been diagnosed by a plan provider and meet certain criteria for the following:

-- Chronic obstructive pulmonary disease (COPD)

-- Coronary artery disease (CAD)
+Help with certain chronic conditions If you have been diagnosed by a plan provider and meet There is no coinsurance, certain criteria for the following: copayment, or deductible for eligible members.
+Chronic obstructive pulmonary disease (COPD) Coronary artery disease (CAD) You are eligible for 12 one-Diabetes way trips to and from doctor appointments.
+Heart failure You are eligible for 10 meals Hypertension following inpatient discharge, Blindness up to 4 times per year.
+Our case management team will arrange for your Prior authorization is required. transportation or meal delivery.
+HIV screening

-- Diabetes

-- Heart failure

-- Hypertension

-There is no coinsurance, copayment, or deductible for eligible members.
+There is no coinsurance, copayment, or deductible for